-To help stabilize families, FrontLine will provide access to affordable housing and an intensive case management system known as 'Critical Time Intervention' (CTI).
-CTI helps vulnerable families that are experiencing homelessness to slowly reconnect to community support networks and settle successfully in newly attained housing.
+To help stabilize families, FrontLine is providing access to affordable housing and an intensive case management model known as 'Critical Time Intervention' (CTI).
+CTI helps vulnerable families that are experiencing homelessness and housing insecurity to slowly reconnect to community support networks and settle successfully in newly attained housing.
 CTI provides intensive services upfront, tapering over time as the caregiver regains the skills and support to achieve their goals, including family reunification.
-CTI will be paired with age-appropriate, evidence-based trauma services that will strengthen healthy and secure caregiver-child relationships.
+CTI is paired with age-appropriate, evidence-based trauma services that strengthen healthy and secure caregiver-child relationships.

-By providing caregivers critical access to housing before they are reunited with their children, this program will allow caregivers to more successfully receive mental health services, complete substance abuse counseling, set up job interviews and allows for an increased amount of child visitations with their caregivers in a safe home environment.
-These factors will accelerate the caregiver's progress on the reunification checklist overseen by the County's Division of Children and Family Services (DCFS), thereby empowering DCFS to grant reunification decisions to these families sooner and allow children to exit foster care earlier.
+By providing caregivers critical access to housing, caregivers can stabilize before they are reunited with their children.
+Client mothers and fathers have the opportunity to receive mental health services, complete substance abuse counseling, set up job interviews and increase the number of child visitations in a safe home environment during their engagement with FrontLine.
+These factors accelerate the caregiver's progress on his or her reunification case plan overseen by the county's Division of Children and Family Services (DCFS), and empowers DCFS to grant permanency decisions to these families sooner and allow children to exit foster care earlier.